Battle of Debrecen: Prelude

-Fearing encirclement, commander of Army Group South Ukraine Generaloberst Johannes Friessner requested Hitler's permission to withdraw.
-Hitler refused to authorize it but promised additional forces for Friessner's army group.
-Hitler ordered Friessner to start a new offensive with the goal of a destruction of two of Malinovsky's Armies, the 27th Army and the 6th Guards Tank Army.
+Fearing encirclement, Army Group South Ukraine commander Generaloberst Johannes Friessner requested Hitler's permission to withdraw.
+Hitler refused, but promised additional forces for Friessner's army group.
+Hitler ordered Friessner to start a new offensive with the goal of destroying of two of Malinovsky's Armies, the 27th Army and the 6th Guards Tank Army.
 In addition, he was ordered to retake two vital passes in the Southern Carpathians.

 On 14 September 1944, Malinovsky, in conjunction with the 3rd Ukrainian Front, launched the Belgrade Offensive.
 Friessner had been concentrating troops for his own planned offensive, and Malinovsky's 2nd Ukrainian Front ran into heavy resistance.
-After a week of fruitless attacks, Malinovsky called off his offensive and ordered the exhausted 6th Guards Tank Army, along with Cavalry Mechanized Group commanded by Issa Pliyev (7th Mechanized Corps), 4th Guards Cavalry Corps, and 6th Guards Cavalry Corps, with 389 tanks and assault guns, and Cavalry mechanized Group General Major Sergey Gorshkov's 5th Guards Cavalry Corps with the 23rd Tank Corps attached (146 tanks and assault guns), to the area near Oradea.
+After a week of fruitless attacks, Malinovsky called off his offensive and ordered the exhausted 6th Guards Tank Army, and the Cavalry Mechanized Groups (CMGs) under Issa Pliyev (7th Mechanized Corps, 4th Guards Cavalry Corps, and 6th Guards Cavalry Corps, with 389 tanks and assault guns) and Sergey Gorshkov (5th Guards Cavalry Corps and 23rd Tank Corps, with 146 tanks and assault guns), to the area near Oradea.

 By the end of September 1944, both Malinovsky and Friessner had received new orders.
 Malinovsky was now ordered to attack towards Budapest from the salient to the south around Arad.
-He was to use the 46th Soviet Army and the 1st Romanian Army, with the Cavalry Mechanized Group Pliyev as the exploitation force in case of a successful breakthrough.
-The remainder of Malinovsky's forces, including the 6th Guards Tank Army, 53rd Army, and Cavalry mechanized Group Gorshkov, were to attack from the north, near Oradea, towards Debrecen.
+He was to use the 46th Soviet Army and the 1st Romanian Army, with CMG Pliyev as the exploitation force in case of a successful breakthrough.
+The remainder of Malinovsky's forces, including the 6th Guards Tank Army, 53rd Army, and CMG Gorshkov, were to attack from the north, near Oradea, towards Debrecen.
 The plan was for the two spearheads to link up and encircle the German forces.
 Meanwhile, Friessner's orders included an attack from Oradea with Armeegruppe Fretter-Pico.